typelevel/Laika/docs/05-extending-laika/07-new-markup-output-formats.md

 Second, since block and span parsers that together provide the markup implementation all produce AST nodes, it might help to get familiar with [The Document AST] first.

-Finally, [Writing a Parser Extension] covers a lot of ground relevant for adding a new format, too.
+Finally, [Writing Parser Extensions] covers a lot of ground relevant for adding a new format, too.
 It walks through the sample implementation of a span parser.

 The main difference is merely that a block or span parser serving as an extension for existing markup languages